 Purple is a popular bed-in-a-box brand that specializes in selling an exceptionally pressure-relieving mattress.
-In fact, the Purple was created to be the world’s first “No-Pressure” bed.
+In fact, the Purple® was created as the world’s first “No-Pressure” bed.

-Featured as the top layer in every Purple mattress is their Smart Comfort Grid™.
+Featured as the top layer in every Purple® mattress is their Purple Grid™.
 The founders of Purple patented a whole new mattress material, hyper-elastic polymer, to create this grid.
 On their website, they boast the benefits of their innovative mattress technology.

-Purple’s Smart Comfort Grid™ is adaptable to most body types, so it’s a fit for side, stomach, or back sleepers.
-Plus, it’s grid shape promotes airflow through the bed and prevents hot air from being trapped within.
-To continue, their grid limits motion transfer throughout the bed, so it’s a great mattress for couples, too.
-However, the most important sleep-promoting benefit this bed offers to side sleepers is its ability to relieve pressure points under your shoulders and hips while maintaining a healthy spine.
+The Purple Grid™ is adaptable to most body types, so it’s a great fit for side, stomach, or back sleepers.
+Plus, its grid shape promotes airflow through the bed and prevents hot air from being trapped within.
+The grid limits motion transfer throughout the bed, so it’s a great mattress for couples, too.
+However, the most important sleep-promoting benefit this bed offers to side sleepers is its ability to relieve pressure points under your shoulders and hips while maintaining a healthy posture.

 When shopping with Purple, we recommend choosing their flagship all-foam model.
-The original Purple mattress features only three layers, including the Smart Comfort Grid™.
+The original Purple mattress features only three layers, including the Purple Grid™.

-Below the Smart Comfort Grid™ in this bed is a transition layer of cushioning poly-foam to act as a barrier between the comfortable grid and the core of the mattress.
-The last layer of the Purple is a high-density poly-foam in place to give the bed shape and structural support.
+Below the Purple Grid™ in this bed is a transition layer of cushioning poly-foam to act as a barrier between the comfortable grid and the core of the mattress.
+The last layer of the Purple® is a high-density poly-foam in place to give the bed shape and structural support.

 - Features their Smart Comfort Grid™